SiGiL-Cpp/CppCraft/pages/06-expressions.md

 `0x00ffff00` for our examples. `0xf` corresponds to four consecutive 1s in
 binary: `0b1111`.

-- `~` is the unary operator for the "not" operation: swapping all the 1s for 0s and all the 0s for 1s in the binary representation. `~0x00ffff00` is `0xff0000ff`.
+- `~` is the unary operator for the "bitwise complement" operation: swapping all the 1s for 0s and all the 0s for 1s in the binary representation.
+  `~0x00ffff00` is `0xff0000ff`.
 - `&` is the bitwise AND operator: `0x0000ffff & 0x00ffff00` is `0x0000ff00`
   (only the bits present in both operands are kept).
 - `|` is the bitwise OR operator: `0xff000000 | 0x000000ff` is `0xff0000ff` (any